xavierloeraflores/Delivery-Routing/program-overview.md

 ## Algorithm Justification

 The main core of the algorithm comes in two parts.
-The first part is the package loading into the trucks and the second part is the delivering of the packages using a greedy algorithm.
+The first part is the package loading into the trucks and the second part is the delivering of the packages using a nearest neighbor greedy algorithm.

 Packages loaded into the trucks in a way that would allow the first truck to delivery high priority packages first.
 The second truck would then deliver the truck 2 and bundled packages.
 The third truck would then deliver the delayed or wrong address packages.
 The remaining packages are distributed between truck 2 and truck 3 since the truck 1 driver needs to return to the hub to drive truck 3.